 - As you can see, insurance negotiated rates are the only bucket for which there isn’t price transparency – which this order attempts to rectify.

-Note – price transparency and the ability to actually use those prices are two very different things.
+Note: price transparency and the ability to actually use those prices are two very different things.
 Even though you have access to Chargemaster and Medicare rates – it’s extraordinarily difficult to make use of that information currently.
 That’s because both of these are enormous spreadsheets with hundreds of thousands of lines of complicated billing codes that you would need a degree in medical coding to really comprehend.

-The Presidential order attempts to create pricing transparency for the currently opaque bucket of healthcare pricing.
+Trump’s Presidential order on healthcare attempts to create pricing transparency for the currently opaque bucket of healthcare pricing.
 It does so by creating a general mandate that insurance companies and hospitals disclose rates for “shoppable services” “in an easy to understand, consumer friendly, and machine-readable format” (Section 3 of the order here).
 Shoppable services are common services offered by multiple healthcare providers in a given market which patients can research and compare before making a decision.

 The mandate for “easy to understand, consumer friendly, and machine-readable format” is an attempt to avoid the current situation with Chargemaster rates where providers comply with the letter of the law by posting their rates, but do so in an obtuse fashion that makes it very difficult for consumers to find and for anyone to get much use out of.

-Astute (and highly informed – since this nuanced and complicated) readers will have picked up on the fact that not all healthcare rates qualify as “shoppable” and thus fall under the provisions of this order.
+Astute (and highly informed – since this is nuanced and complicated) readers will have picked up on the fact that not all healthcare rates qualify as “shoppable” and thus fall under the provisions of this price transparency executive order.
 Services like Emergency Care and treatment for complex and esoteric conditions (where few providers can actually provide adequate treatment) are not shoppable – which means that there is the potential for their negotiating pricing to be excluded from the final requirements.